alenmonti/ConsultorioMedico/.github/ISSUE_TEMPLATE/1-🚀-feature.md

 (Outline your motivation here)

-### Implementation
+### Additional context

 <!--
-    What needs to be built for the feature to be supported in the project?
-    What components of the project will be affected by this design (if any)?
-    How should this feature be implemented?
+    Add any other context or screenshots about the feature request here.
 -->

-### Additional context
-Add any other context or screenshots about the feature request here.